Interview with Carrie Oliver about Artisan Beef

 In addition, breeds are genetically predisposed to certain characteristics including tenderness, marbling, heat and cold tolerance, mothering instincts, ease of birth, and countless other attributes that directly or indirectly impact flavor, texture, and quality.

-At the supermarket I see a lot of promotion for Angus and Black Angus and they always cost more than the other non-Angus steaks.
-What’s so special about Angus and should I buy the hype?
+At the supermarket, I see a lot of promotions for Angus and Black Angus, which always cost more than the other non-Angus steaks.
+What's so special about Angus and should I buy the hype?

-Either that, or the cattle must have at least 50% provable Angus genetics (one parent or both grandparents has the paperwork showing they are registered Angus.)
-The USDA and some brands list a few other criteria but Angus is often just a marketing term.
+Either that or the cattle must have at least 50% provable Angus genetics (one parent or both grandparents have the paperwork showing they are registered, Angus.)
+The USDA and some brands list a few other criteria, but Angus is often just a marketing term.